The Eagle ford Shale in 2013/2014 -

 - Eagleford Shale Stocks 2013

 Discuss Stocks - http://stockstobuy.org

-- Anadarko Petroleum APC - Anadarko Petroleum (APC) Eagle Ford Shale - Moving to South Texas, we're currently
+- Anadarko Petroleum APC - Anadarko Petroleum Eagle Ford Shale - Anadarko is among the largest producers in the Eagleford Shale with approximately

 Chesapeake Energy CHK - Eagle